jurihock/stftPitchShiftPlugin/MANUAL.md

 This audio effect modifies the frequency content of the input signal in several ways in real-time.

+## Parameters

-Currently, the following customizations are available:
+Currently, the following customizations are available, which can be adjusted at runtime:

 <img src="assets/screenshot.png" width="500">